-Our clinical leaders support and spearhead SCP Health’s efforts to remain a trailblazer in the provision of practice management practices that deliver consistent, high-quality, dependable care.
+Our clinical leaders support and spearhead SCP Health’s efforts to remain a trailblazer in the provision of practice management services that deliver consistent, high-quality, dependable care.

 Dr. Kip Schumacher is the board-certified Emergency Medicine physician who has used his knowledge of the delivery of Emergency Medicine to develop SCP Health (formerly known as Schumacher Group/Schumacher Clinical Partners).
 Seventeen years in the trenches of a large hospital emergency department led to the creation of our organization.
 He knew that with the right team and the right philosophy, we could help shape Emergency Medicine throughout the country.
 Dr. Schumacher is renowned for his personal commitment to excellence.
 His focus on high-quality patient care drives our company to respond to our clients and providers with innovative, meaningful solutions, all for the purpose of making healthcare better for every single patient.

 Dr. Schumacher is also a national leader in policy arenas, helping shape the future of healthcare.
 He has published several articles on the leadership challenges facing the healthcare industry, has participated on nonprofit boards dedicated to healthcare reform and has been honored as a “Hero of Emergency Medicine” by the American College of Emergency Physicians (ACEP).

 Dr. Randy Pilgrim provides executive oversight and direction for SCP Health’s medical and clinical operations across all service lines.
 He is responsible for empowering and creating sustainable systems that provide clinical excellence, minimize risk, and deliver key results for patients and providers.
 He is also responsible for advising health care policies, industry relations, and advocacy efforts that promote a sustainable health care delivery system.

 Dr. Pilgrim completed medical school and residency at the University of Minnesota.
 He has been in Emergency Medicine practice and leadership roles for over 20 years.
 He is regularly involved with health policy issues at state and national levels, and continues to advise the evolving role of Emergency Medicine in health care delivery systems of the future.
 A former actuary with Northwestern National Life, his analytical and business experiences combine with clinical and operational knowledge to balance patient care demands, physicians’ needs, and key business considerations.